epertt/litter/README.md

 # current state
 You can register and post messages as well as follow other users and see their messages.

+# demo
+Login at https://litter-tsoha.herokuapp.com/ with user / resu

 # todo
 * replying to other users messages
 * refactoring as needed